 Drive to Shizuoka City, the capital of Japanese tea production and visit a local tea house.
 Shizuoka Prefecture contains 40% of the total area of tea plantations in Japan.
 Black tea, Taiwan tea, and Chinese tea are all fantastic, but after trying some of the best Japanese tea in Shizuoka City, you will find yourself loving Japanese green tea the most.

 Drive to Yokohama and visit Minato Mirai 21.
 A seaside urban area in central Yokohama whose name means "harbor of the future", it has many large high-rises, including the Landmark Tower, which was Japan's tallest building from 1993 until 2014.
-The area was a large shipyard until the 1980s, when development began to turn it into a new city center.
+The area was a large shipyard until the 1980s, when development turned it into a new city center.

 After an enjoyable day of sightseeing drive to Tokyo and view the Tokyo Metropolitan Government Building.
 Located in Shinjuku, the building consists of a complex of three structures, each taking up a city block.

 Enjoy a free day in Tokyo to explore the capital city of Japan, where over 11 million people live, making the population one of the largest in the world.
-Tokyo is not only the political and economical centre of Japan and it has also emerged as a centre of the world economy and culture.
-Tradition and modern are co-exist in today’s Tokyo.
+Tokyo is not only the political and economical centre of Japan, it has also emerged as a centre of the world's economy and culture.
+Tradition and modernity co-exist in today’s Tokyo.